safaksrd/aws-devops-2022/devops/Hands-on-Kohort-EU&10/docker/20201024-docker-05-image-basic-operations/README.md

 # Hands-on Docker-05 : Docker Image Basic Operations

-Purpose of the this hands-on training is to give the students understanding to images in Docker.
+Purpose of this hands-on training is to give the students understanding to images in Docker.

 ## Learning Outcomes